njgram18/DataViz_Final_Project/Updates.md

 ##April 11 Before Class
 I have been working on getting the NYC data set into a form where I can actually work with it.
 I went through the entire data set and figured out the each type of "Building Class Type" and tried to simplify it do allow me to do a property type analysis for each property.
 I struggled to get the code to work because the columns are not made correctly for because there are spaces in the titles.
 I looked for some different data sets in NYC but have not been able to find one with the right variables.
 I am going to keep looking or see if I can make this one work.

+##April 13 Before Class
+I ended up finding a better data set on NYC.
+It is set up much better for the analysis that I am trying to perform in this project.
+I continued to research for more data on rental prices in NYC for the rental aspect of this project.
+It was pretty difficult to find a general average for the city because it is so big.
+Most of the research out there breaks up these prices by neighborhoods.
+I was able to find one on all the average prices for each neighborhood and get the average rent per square foot.